 6. Better Usability For Mobile Traffic

 Optimizing your website for mobile users is undoubtedly the most important thing and the best thing you can do for your online business.
-You will be surprised to know that mobile traffic has increased 222% in the last 7 years and according to the latest data; more than 52% of the users surf the internet from mobile devices.
+You will be surprised to know that mobile traffic has increased 222% in the last 7 years, and according to the latest data, more than 52% of users surf the internet from mobile devices.

 Why is this number increasing every year?
-Well, that is because mobile networks are getting faster and so are smartphones.
+Well, that is because mobile networks are getting faster, and so are smartphones.
 People are relying more on their mobile devices for mundane tasks such as searching, reading, viewing, and buying online.
 However, there is still a need for speed for serving mobile traffic when it comes to loading times.
-Mobile networks are still inconsistent and slow in many parts of the world that can affect the performance of your website.
+Mobile networks are still inconsistent and slow in many parts of the world, which can affect the performance of your website.

-Besides telling the speed rating of your site for mobile traffic, the tool also helps you to fix the issues to further improve the speed of your website.
+Besides telling the speed rating of your site for mobile traffic, the tool also helps you to fix the issues to improve the speed of your website further.

 A slow-loading website shows poor planning, a non-serious attitude, and a lack of focus on the business.
 People simply do not want to spend their money or spend time on such websites.

-At Servebolt we are on a mission to make the internet faster and also to make our customers’ lives easier.
-Therefore, we recently introduced Accelerated Domains that help your webpages load ~2X faster and improves Core Web Vitals by 50%!
+At Servebolt, we are on a mission to make the internet faster and also to make our customers’ lives easier.
+Therefore, we recently introduced Accelerated Domains that help your webpages load ~2X faster and improve Core Web Vitals by 50%!

 Now you have 8 good reasons to back up your argument of having a faster website in front of your boss or IT manager.
-Speed will play an important role in challenging the competition on the World Wide Web and businesses who are investing now, will be rewarded tomorrow.
+Speed will play an important role in challenging the competition on the World Wide Web, and businesses that are investing now will be rewarded tomorrow.